sst/sst/www/docs/constructs/Service.about.md

 ## Using AWS services

 SST makes it very easy for your `Service` construct to access other resources in your AWS account.
-Imagine you have an S3 bucket created using the [`Bucket`](../constructs/Bucket.md) construct.
-You can bind it to your Next.js app.
+If you have an S3 bucket created using the [`Bucket`](../constructs/Bucket.md) construct, you can bind it to your app.

 ```ts {5}
 const bucket = new Bucket(stack, "Uploads");